ayllon/MatchBox/README.md

 The paper/s is/are in progress.

-It also includes an implementation of Mind[^2] to bootstrap both Find2 and TBD.
+It also includes an implementation of Mind[^2] to bootstrap both Find2 and PresQ.

 ## Benchmarks

-[`bin/benchmark.py`](bin/benchmark.py) contains an script that can be used to benchmark Find2 and TBD.
+[`bin/benchmark.py`](bin/benchmark.py) contains an script that can be used to benchmark Find2 and PresQ.
 It supports [FITS files](https://en.wikipedia.org/wiki/FITS) - thanks to [Astropy](https://docs.astropy.org/) -,
 CSV files - thanks to [Pandas](https://pandas.pydata.org/) -, and the [Keel format](https://sci2s.ugr.es/keel/datasets.php).